Use a Pre-trained OpenVINO model¶

 python3 depthai_demo.py, just to make sure we’re doing it right:

 This will then run the a typical demo MobileNetv2 SSD object detector trained on the PASCAL 2007 VOC classes, which are:

 Animal: bird, cat, cow, dog, horse, sheep

 Vehicle: airplane, bicycle, boat, bus, car, motorbike, train

 Indoor: bottle, chair, dining table, potted plant, sofa, TV/monitor

-I ran this on my iMac (OS X setup here) with a microAI sitting on my desk pointing upwards randomly - and it makes out the corner of my iMac (which is barely visible) and correctly identifies it as tv/monitor:
+I ran this on my laptop with an OAK-D sitting on my desk pointing upwards randomly - and it makes out the corner of my

 Now that we’ve got this verified, let’s move on to trying out other models, starting with

 To use this model, simply specify the name of the model to be run with the